Slow light

-Slow light is the propagation of an optical pulse or other modulation of an optical carrier at a very low group velocity.
+In optics, slow light is the propagation of an optical pulse or other modulation of an optical carrier at a very low group velocity.
 Slow light occurs when a propagating pulse is substantially slowed by the interaction with the medium in which the propagation takes place.

-Group velocities below c were known to be possible as far back as 1880, but could not be realized in a useful manner until 1991, when Stephen Harris and collaborators demonstrated electromagnetically induced transparency in trapped strontium atoms.
+Group velocities below the speed of light in vacuum c were known to be possible as far back as 1880, but could not be realized in a useful manner until 1991, when Stephen Harris and collaborators demonstrated electromagnetically induced transparency in trapped strontium atoms.
 Reduction of the speed of light by a factor of 165 was reported in 1995.
 In 1998, Danish physicist Lene Vestergaard Hau led a combined team from Harvard University and the Rowland Institute for Science which realized much lower group velocities of light.
 They succeeded in slowing a beam of light to about 17 meters per second.
 In 2004, researchers at UC Berkeley first demonstrated slow light in a semiconductor, with a group velocity 9.6 kilometers per second.
 Hau and her colleagues later succeeded in stopping light completely, and developed methods by which it can be stopped and later restarted.

-In 2005, IBM created a microchip that can slow down light, fashioned out of fairly standard materials, potentially paving the way toward commercial adoption.
+In 2005, IBM created a microchip that can slow light, fashioned out of fairly standard materials, potentially paving the way toward commercial adoption.